Nortrom1213/Visual-Metrics/README.md

 3. **Commit** your changes (`git commit -m 'Add amazing feature'`)
 4. **Push** to the branch (`git push origin feature/amazing-feature`)
 5. **Open** a Pull Request

-### Development Guidelines

-- Follow PEP 8 style guidelines
-- Add comprehensive docstrings for new functions
-- Include unit tests for new features
-- Update documentation as needed

 ## 📝 Citation